richardpizem-ctrl/Real-Time-MIDI-Notation/ROADMAP.md

-# 🆕 Upcoming Version: v1.1.0 — Enhanced UI & Performance Update
+# 🆕 Upcoming Version: v1.1.0 — Timeline Selection & Phase‑4 UI Update

 This section describes:
 - what is **already completed** in v1.0.0
-- what **new features** will be included in v1.1.0
+- what **new features** are included in v1.1.0
-- how the project will evolve after the stable release
+- how the project will evolve after this release

 ---